tpoisot/ms_proba_networks/ms/maintext.md

 **Acknowledgements:** This work was funded by a CIEE working group grant to TP, DG, and DBS.
 TP is funded by a starting grant from the Université de Montréal, and a Discovery grant from NSERC.
+DBS acknowledges support from a Marsden Fund Fast-Start grant (UOC-1101) and Rutherford Discovery Fellowship, both administered by the Royal Society of New Zealand.
+The idea of network measures as direct/emergent properties was first discussed during the *Web of Life* meeting, held in Montpellier in 2012.

 # References